UBC-MDS/group12/README.md

 ### EDA
 table
-- smaple min, max, median, mean, sd for each factor.
+- sample min, max, median, mean, sd for each factor.
 - histogram for each numeric factor.
 - bar plot for each categorical factor.